 • Endocrine function

 • Neurotransmitter pools

-Ultimately, the results you get with your physique and the results that you get with your game on the ice depend on how well, or how poorly you sleep because sleep is connected to so many contributing factors that are necessary to reach your true potential.
+Ultimately, the results you get with your physique and the results that you get with your game on the ice depend on how well, or how poorly you sleep because sleep is connected to so many contributing factors that are absolutely necessary to reach your true potential.

 **If you’re ready to take your game to the next level check out our hockey training programs and join our team of athletes who are working hard off the ice to dominate on the ice**